bcolborn/joy-division-annotated/lyrics/_substance/15_novelty.md

 ---

-- When the people listen to you don't you know it means a lot 'cos you've got to work so hard for everything you've got
+- When the people listen to you don't you
+- Know it means a lot 'cos you've got to
+- Work so hard for everything you've got
 - Can't rest on your laurels now
 - Not when you've got none
 - You'll find yourself in a gutter